algolab-quantique/pauliarray/documentation/source/tutorials/commutators.rst

 Commutators
 ========================

 PauliArray is a fast and convenient tool to compute commutators between operators.
-This tutorial look at this in the context of the adiabatic evolution applied to an Ising problem.
+This tutorial looks at this in the context of the adiabatic evolution applied to an Ising problem.

 ---------------------------------